MasterClass raises $80M after doubling sales last year

 MasterClass, the website that brings celebrity-taught classes to the public, like tennis lessons from Serena Williams and photography instruction from Annie Leibovitz, has raised $80 million to expand internationally.

 The Series D funding, led by IVP, will also be used to bring more celebrities to MasterClass.
-The company currently offers 39 classes, with plans to hit 50 by the end of the year.
+The company currently offers 39 classes, with plans to exceed 50 by the end of the year.

 In the last year, MasterClass has added a writing class with Margaret Atwood, a comedy lesson from Judd Apatow and more.
-Co-founder and CEO David Rogier told TechCrunch this morning that he hopes to bring Elon Musk, LinkedIn founder Reid Hoffman and JK Rowling on board soon.
+Co-founder and CEO David Rogier told TechCrunch this morning that he hopes to bring Elon Musk, LinkedIn founder Reid Hoffman and J.K.
+Rowling on board one day.

 MasterClass’ sales more than doubled from 2016 to 2017 and are on track to do the same this year.
 That puts the company on pace to match Udacity and Coursera — a pair of edtech heavyweights — in revenue, according to Rogier, who would not disclose MasterClass’ financials but made the comparison.
 Udacity has said publicly that it increased revenue to $70 million last year, up from $29 million in 2016.
 Coursera, for its part, is reportedly “within striking distance of $100 million dollars in annual revenue.”